mabene/doty/README.md

 ## Overview

 This solver is written in Python as an exercise in **literate programming** and **SAT-based** problem modeling and solving.
 It reduces the problem in polynomial time and space to a propositional formula, then uses a SAT solver to tackle the hard part of the puzzle.
+No AI

 For more information about how the solver works see [this technical overview](./DayOfTheYear.md).